 You can cook accurately using a meat thermometer.
 Read important notes on using the meat thermometer in the corresponding chapter.
-There, you can find notes on inserting the meat thermometer, the possible heating types and additional information. $\rightarrow$ "Meat thermometer" on page 27
+There, you can find notes on inserting the meat thermometer, the possible heating types and additional information. \rightarrow "Meat thermometer" on page 25

-In the table, you can find the ideal heating type for poultry and meat.
-Temperature and cooking time depend on the quantity, composition and temperature of the food.
-Different settings ranges are indicated for this reason.
+You can find the ideal heating type for many meat dishes in the table.
+Temperature and cooking time depend on the amount, composition and temperature of the food.
+Settings ranges are indicated for this reason.
 Try using the lower values at first.
 You can increase the temperature next time if necessary.

-The setting values are based on the assumption that unstuffed, chilled, ready-to-roast poultry and meat are placed into a cold cooking compartment.
+The setting values apply to chilled meat placed into the cold cooking compartment.
 By doing so, you can make energy savings of up to 20 per cent.
-If you preheat the oven, the indicated cooking times will be reduced by several minutes.
+If you preheat the oven, you can reduce the indicated cooking times by several minutes.

-In the table, you can find specifications for poultry and meat with default values for the weight.
-If you wish to prepare heavier poultry or meat, use the lower temperature in every case.
+You can find information on roasts and default values for weights in the table.
+If you wish to roast a heavy joint of meat, you should definitely use a lower temperature.
 If roasting several joints, use the weight of the heaviest piece as a basis for determining the cooking time.
 The individual pieces should be approximately equal in size.

-A general rule: the larger the poultry or piece of meat is, the lower the cooking temperature and the longer the cooking time.
+As a general rule: the larger a roasting joint is, the lower the cooking temperature and the longer the cooking time.

-Turn the poultry and meat after approx. $1\!\!/2$ to $2\!\!/3$ of the indicated time.
+Turn roasting joints and grilled items after approx. $1/{2}$ to $2/{3}$ of the indicated time.